The Mongol Invasion (trilogy): Genghis Khan

-Haji Rakhim, who serves Mahmud-Yalvach, is tasked with delivering a message to Jochi, the Khagan's son.
-During their desert crossing, Rakhim and Tugan are captured by brigands led by Kara-Konchar.
-They are released after a dervish recounts tales of Guyl-Jamal and Kara-Burgut, detailing Kara-Konchar's exploits, including their encounter with Jelal ed-Din in the nomad's yurt and his rescue of Gyul-Jamal from the leopard.
-Learning that Guyl-Jamal is still alive and imprisoned, Kara-Konchar seeks to incite a rebellion in Gurganj to liberate her from Turkan-Khatun's “tower of eternal oblivion.”
-Meanwhile, the Mongol forces attack Gurganj, taking captives and demolishing the dam at Chagatai Khan's order, leading to severe flooding.
-Survivors face devastating losses, discovering bodies such as Kara-Konchar and Gyul-Jamal among the wreckage.
-Following the death of Jochi Khan, Haji Rakhim becomes a tutor to his son, the future Batu.
+Haji Rakhim, an aide to Mahmud-Yalvach, is sent to deliver a message to Jochi, the Khagan's son.
+On their desert trip, Rakhim and Tugan are caught by bandits led by Kara-Konchar.
+They are released after the dervish tells stories of Gyul-Jamal and Kara-Konchar, including Kara-Konchar's encounter with Jelal ed-Din and his saving of Gyul-Jamal from the leopard.
+Learning Gyul-Jamal is alive and imprisoned, Kara-Konchar plans a revolt in Gurganj to free her from Turkan-Khatun's prison.
+At the same time, Mongol troops attack Gurganj, taking prisoners and destroying the dam under Chagatai Khan's orders, causing major flooding.
+Survivors suffer big losses, finding bodies like Kara-Konchar and Gyul-Jamal in the ruins.
+After Jochi Khan dies, Haji Rakhim tutors his son, who will become Batu.

-Genghis Khan sends Subutai boğatur and Jebe noyon to locate the former Khwarazmian ruler.
-This vanguard conquers Simnan, Qom, and Zanjan in Northern Iran, sparing only Hamadan, yet fails to find Muhammad.
-Polovtsian Khan Köten seeks Russian help, leading Russian princes to gather near Kyiv.
-Subutai clarifies that the Mongols target the Polovtsians and Kipchaks, not the Russians.
-The Mongols retreat from the Dnieper, deceiving Russian princes into pursuit, then defeat the Kipchaks and Mstislav Udatny's forces.
-They slaughter the surrendered Kyiv regiment and execute captured princes under planks during victory celebrations.
+Genghis Khan orders Subutai boğatur and Jebe noyon to find the former Khwarazmian ruler and their vanguard conquers Simnan, Qom, and Zanjan in Northern Iran, sparing only Hamadan, but they don't find Muhammad.
+Polovtsian Khan Köten asks the Russians for aid, so Russian princes gather near Kyiv.
+Subutai makes it clear that the Mongols target the Polovtsians and Kipchaks, not the Russians.
+The Mongols feign retreat from the Dnieper, luring Russian princes into pursuit.
+They subsequently defeat the Kipchaks and Mstislav Udatny's forces, executing the surrendered Kyiv regiment and executing the princes during their victory celebrations.

-Genghis Khan engages in battles in India, where Jelal ed-Din seeks refuge.
-The Mongol rulers, determined to conquer the region, aim to eliminate the exiled Khwarazm Shah's son.
-The Khan's wife encourages advisor Yelü Chucai to convince him to return home due to declining health.
-Yelü proposes consulting the Taoist Qiu Chuji, who, upon meeting the khan, reveals immortality to be a myth.
-Shortly after, Genghis Khan dies and names Ögedei as his heir.
-Batu, the Khan's grandson, takes control of the former Khwarazm as the future Khagan.
+Jelal ed-Din seeks refuge in India as Genghis Khan's Mongol forces aim to eliminate the exiled Khwarazm Shah's son.
+The Khan's wife prompts advisor Yelü Chucai to persuade him to return home because of failing health.
+Yelü suggests consulting Taoist Qiu Chuji, who tells the Khan immortality is impossible.
+Soon after, Genghis Khan dies, naming Ögedei his heir.
+Batu, the Khan's grandson, then takes control of Khwarazm.

-In the epilogue, Tugan, who survives and becomes a Mongol warrior, sets off to rescue Haji Rakhim, imprisoned by the imams.
-Rakhim faces execution while tasked with chronicling Genghis Khan's campaigns.
-Tugan uses "medicinal balls" to render Rakhim motionless like a corpse.
-The jailers, unaware of the ruse, dispose of what they believe to be Rakhim's body into the pit for executed prisoners.
-Eventually, Tugan and his warriors discover Rakhim in the pit and take him to a deserted place location.
-There, Rakhim regains his senses, granting him an opportunity to start his life afresh.
+In the epilogue, Tugan, who becomes a Mongol warrior, saves Haji Rakhim from execution by imams.
+Rakhim, forced to write about Genghis Khan's wars, is rescued when Tugan uses a trick with "medicinal balls" to make him appear dead.
+The jailers throw Rakhim's body into a pit, where Tugan and his men find him and help him recover in a safe location, giving him an opportunity to start his life anew.